The Divine Library

 The Holy Bible, also known as, The Book, by way of its excellence; is without contradiction the best book that was ever written, the book of books, shining like the sun in the firmament of learning; leaving other valuable and useful books, like the moon and stars borrowing their light from it.

-Educed to a greater certainty, might spread further, remain longer and be transmitted to distant places and ages more pure and entire than they possibly could have been by report and tradition.
+Educed to greater certainty, might spread further, remain longer, and be transmitted to distant places and ages more pure and entire than they possibly could have been by report and tradition.

-The Holy Bible has been called divine writings, Scriptures, the God inspired Scriptures, the Oracles of God, the Law of the Lord, the Word of God and the Word of Christ, just to mention a few.
-It is a Divine library, reaching every verity of human record.
+The Holy Bible has been called divine writings, Scriptures, the God-inspired Scriptures, the Oracles of God, the Law of the Lord, the Word of God, and the Word of Christ, just to mention a few.
+It is a Divine library, reaching every variety of human records.

 The Bible is God's truth, and that truth is given on several levels.
 The foundation is historic truth, the record of facts and words that involve real people and real events.